-3. Risk assessment and Management
+3. Risk Assessment and Management

-We currently operate research in over 50 countries around the world across Europe, Africa, North America, South America, Asia, and Australasia
+We currently operate research in over 50 countries around the world: across Europe, Africa, North America, South America, Asia, and Australasia.

-Any activity UKCEH consider to be at a higher risk of slavery or human trafficking projects are risk assessed, these risks are reviewed at audit.
-Any high-risk project or programme will be reviewed quarterly by the Science Board and any high risks reported to the Executive Board for mitigation and sign off.
+Any activity UKCEH consider to be at a higher risk of slavery or human trafficking projects are risk assessed, and these risks are reviewed at audit.
+Any high-risk project or programme will be reviewed quarterly by the Science Board and any high risks are reported to the Executive Board for mitigation and sign off.

-Currently, the process for international project subcontractors' compliance to the Modern Slavery Act.
-Is by carrying out due diligence on the research partners.
-If the partners or sub-contractors do not have the required Policies, ask for the UKCEH versions to be adhered to.
+Currently, the process for international project subcontractors' compliance to the Modern Slavery Act is to carry out due diligence on the research partners.
+If the partners or sub-contractors do not have the required Policies, we ask for the UKCEH versions to be adhered to.